 TURNBUCKLES THAT UTILIZE RIGGING SCREWS (ROD AND WIRE): Next we have the rigging screw style turnbuckle, typically provided by Navtec.
 This looks like an open body turnbuckle, but in reverse.
 Instead of one body and two studs, there are two bodies and one stud.
 This is another typical turnbuckle found on rod rigged boats and you should follow these same guidelines here as well.
 Again, care must be taken to ensure that the upper end of the turnbuckle does not spin.
 In this case it is the upper body portion that will need to be either held in place by an adjustable wrench or a spike.
 Then use another wrench to turn the rigging screw by using the wrench flats on the screw.

 COQUILLE OR STEM BALL TURNBUCKLES: You have probably noticed by now that I keep making the point of always holding the upper end of the turnbuckle in place, be it a stud, jaw, or body.
 Well, that is because in most situations the bottom of the turnbuckle is kept from spinning by the way it is pinned to the chainplate.
 EXCEPT, when the chainplate isn’t conventional.
 Beneteau and Jeaneau are notorious for these types of chainplates.
 They use what is called a coquille style chainplate, that means essentially, that the connection of the turnbuckle at the deck is a ball and socket type (which means it can spin freely).
-Here you need to perform a bit’ of a magic trick or grab a friend.
+Here you need to either have three hands and arms, perform a bit’ of a magic trick or grab a friend.
 Both the top and bottom screws will try to spin in this case, so you will need to hold both upper and lower studs by their wrench flats.
-I like to use large vise grips to grip the lower stud, I will then place my knee near it (as I am in the crouched position) so that the vise grips become wedged up against me as they begin to spin.
+I like to go for the “magic trick” method myself, by using large vise grips to grip the lower stud.
+I will then place my knee near it (as I am in the crouched position) so that the vise grips become wedged up against me as they begin to spin.
 Then, I will go about holding the upper stud with an adjustable wrench and turning the body with my spike as usual.
 This maneuver can be a bit tricky, but with a little body contortion and the right tools, it can be done.
 OR…… simply grab a friend and have them help you ;-0)